silverstripe/silverstripe-saml/docs/en/tech_notes.md

 1. User is sent back to `SAMLController::acs`, with an appropriate authentication token
 1. If `Member` record is not found, stub is created with some basic fields (i.e. GUID, name, surname, email), but no group mapping.
-1. User is logged into SilverStripe as that member, considered authenticated.
+1. User is logged into Silverstripe as that member, considered authenticated.
 GUID is used to uniquely identify that user.
 1. A login hook is triggered at `LDAPMemberExtension::memberLoggedIn`
 1. LDAP synchronisation is performed by looking up the GUID.
 All `Member` fields are overwritten with the data obtained